kant/xgboost-financial-predictions/README.md

 ### 1. Explore the dataset

-The imbalanced dataset is from Purtugese banking institutions, and is based on phone calls to bank clients regarding the purchase of financial products offered by the bank (ie. Certificates of Deposit).
+The imbalanced dataset is from Portugese banking institutions, and is based on phone calls to bank clients regarding the purchase of financial products offered by the bank (ie. Certificates of Deposit).

 ### 2. Prepare the data